akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 In this dashboard, for now, you can monitor both your source and destination connections.

 ::: tips
 Empty charts?
 Have you ticked the `Track this connection in the dashboard` checkbox in your connections settings?
+Do you use the connection user to call the PIM through the API?
 :::

 # Source connection monitoring